KeepFloyding/keepfloyding.github.io/_posts/2021-01-22-arch-linux-setup-guide.md

     mount /dev/sda1 /mnt/boot
     ```

-8. Infer your local time from your internet connection using ntp.

-    `timedatectl set-ntp true`
+## Installation and Configuration

-9. Install the base Arch system with the `pacstrap` command (here just installing the base kernel):
+* Install the base Arch system with the `pacstrap` command (here just installing the base kernel):

     ```
     pacstrap /mnt base linux linux-firmware btrfs-progs nano
     ```

-10. Generate the filesystem table with `genfstab`.
-This automatically generates the config file that specifies which devices should be mounted on boot (in **/mnt/etc/fstab**.
+* Generate the filesystem table with `genfstab`.
+This automatically generates the config file that specifies which devices should be mounted on boot (in **/mnt/etc/fstab**).

     ```
     genfstab -U /mnt >> /mnt/etc/fstab
     ```

-11. Enter your arch system as the root user.
+* Enter your arch system as the root user.
 Now that we have the arch system installed, we can enter it with the `arch-chroot` command:

     ```
     arch-chroot /mnt
     ```

+* Redo `mkinitcpio` since we are encrypting our system and using BTRFS.
+First you have to edit the file **/etc/mkinitcpio.conf** and update the hooks to include `btrfs` and `encrypt`.
+You should have something like below:

+    ```
+    HOOKS=(base udev autodetect keyboard consolefgeont modconf block encrypt btrfs filesystems fsck)
+    ```

+    Redo `mkinitcpio` with the following command:

+    ```
+    mkinitcpio -P
+    ```

+* Set a password for root with `passwd`

+* Create a user so that you don't have to log in as root all the time:

+    ```
+    pacman -S sudo vi
+    useradd -m username
+    passwd username
+    usermod --append --groups wheel example_user
+    visudo
+    ```

+    Uncomment the line to allow members of group wheel to have sudo privleges.

+    ```
+    %wheel ALL=(ALL) ALL
+    ```

+## Internet Connection

+* Infer your local time from your internet connection using ntp.

+    `timedatectl set-ntp true`

-12. Change your hostname to something more interesting:
+* Change your hostname to something more interesting:

     ```
     echo awesome_host >> /etc/hostname